ARMOR PRO WINDOWS AND DOORS

 Miami-Dade & Florida Building Code Compliance

-Our impact windows meet or exceed all regulatory requirements for South Florida:
+We offer impact windows that meet or exceed all regulatory requirements for South Florida:

 • Miami-Dade County Notice of Acceptance (NOA): The most stringent testing standard in the country